rohira-dhruv/DiceGames/README.md

 ## Time Taken

-- It took me roughly 15 hours to finish the assignment.
+- It took me roughly 25 hours to finish the assignment.
 Developing the model and Integrating the UI took roughly 6 hours, while the majority of my time was spent in learning how to use Mockito for implementing my Unit test cases.

-- I also spent a considerable amount of time trying to implement [Material Component](https://material.io/components) UI to enhance user experience but It was generating a lot of issues while implementing it so I was unable to do so in this project.
+- I also spent a considerable amount of time trying to learn about Mockito and trying to implement the Unit Test Cases.
+It took a major chunk of my time on this assignment but I was able to figure it out in the end.
 ## Difficulty Rating

-- I would rate this assignment as a <strong>7/10</strong> where 10 being the most difficult.
+- I would rate this assignment as a <strong>8/10</strong> where 10 being the most difficult.
 The major issues I faced were of implementing the UI and learning how to use ConstraintLayout as this layout would have been much easier to do if it was a LinearLayout.

 - I also had to learn about Mockito, which further added to the complexity of the assignment.